Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-Physics of Nuclear Reactors presents a comprehensive analysis of various facets of nuclear reactor physics, dealing with a variety of reactor type and fuel cycle.
-Editors Rao, Singh and Kannan, together with their team of expert contributors, combine their wealth of knowledge to guide the reader through a toolkit of methods for solving transport equations, understanding the physics of reactor design principles and developing reactor safety strategies.
+Physics of Nuclear Reactors presents a comprehensive analysis of nuclear reactor physics.
+Editors P. Mohanakrishnan, Om Pal Singh, and Kannan Umasankari and a team of expert contributors combine their knowledge to guide the reader through a toolkit of methods for solving transport equations, understanding the physics of reactor design principles, and developing reactor safety strategies.
 The inclusion of experimental and operational reactor physics makes this a unique reference for those working and researching nuclear power and the fuel cycle in existing power generation sites and experimental facilities.
-This book also includes radiation physics and shielding techniques, analyzing shield design, neutron monitoring and core operation.
+The book also includes radiation physics, shielding techniques and an analysis of shield design, neutron monitoring and core operations.

-Those involved in the development and operation of nuclear reactors and the fuel cycle will gain a thorough understanding of all elements of nuclear reactor physics and will be able to apply the analysis and solution methods provided to their own work and research.
-This book looks to future reactors in development and analyses their status alongside challenges they will likely face, before providing worked-through possible solutions.
+Those involved in the development and operation of nuclear reactors and the fuel cycle will gain a thorough understanding of all elements of nuclear reactor physics, thus enabling them to apply the analysis and solution methods provided to their own work and research.
+This book looks to future reactors in development and analyzes their status and challenges before providing possible worked-through solutions.

 - Includes methods for solving neutron transport problems, nuclear cross-section data and solutions of transport theory

-- Dedicates a chapter to reactor safety which covers mitigation, probabilistic safety assessment and uncertainty analysis
+- Dedicates a chapter to reactor safety that covers mitigation, probabilistic safety assessment and uncertainty analysis

-- Covers experimental and operational physics with detail on noise analysis and failed fuel detection
+- Covers experimental and operational physics with details on noise analysis and failed fuel detection

 Nuclear professionals associated with power generation and the fuel cycle; nuclear reactor development and operation professionals; reactor physicists, designers and managers of fuel fabrication and fuel reprocessing facilities